joeribordes/joeribordes.github.io/_pages/about.md

   - /about.html
 ---

+I am a post-doc at the research group ["Neural Circuits of Anxiety"](https://neurocentre-magendie.fr/recherche/Beyeler/descriptionTeam.php) of Anna Beyeler in Bordeaux, France.

+My background is behavioral neuroscience, focusing on deep phenotying of stress-induced alterations in social behavior using different in-vivo tracking tools ranging from physiological meadurements to neuronal activity data.

-I am PhD student at the Max Planck institute of Psychiatry in the [Research Group Stress Resilience](https://www.psych.mpg.de/schmidtlab).
-I obtained my Bachelor's and Master's degree at the University of Amsterdam, the Netherlands, focusing on neurobiology.
+I have obtained my Bachelor's and Master's degree at the University of Amsterdam, the Netherlands, focusing on the pathophyisology of the brain using rodent models.

+I obtained my PhD under the supervision of Mathias V. Schmidt at the Max Planck institute of Psychiatry in Munich, Germany at the [Research Group Stress Resilience](https://www.psych.mpg.de/schmidtlab).

 My research
 ======